dxxmsdxy/onchain-canon/README.md

 {
 	"p":"oc",
 	"desc":"Null the Cat",
-	"content":"A hyper-dimensional being that has assumed the form of a cat.", "credit":[
+	"content":"A hyper-dimensional fugitive that has taken the form of a cat.", "credit":[
 		{
-			"desc":"Alice",
+			"desc":"Albus",
 			"credit":"f5ac3eb2ba6dec087a4170735d8865fc0019bff5263d431e0496fe4695651b5ai302",
 			"weight":2
 		},